 - establish that the source of harmful interference is not within your control (e.g. within your own property); and

 - ensure the affected station or apparatus is functioning correctly (e.g. installed, maintained and engineered).

-Find out more about how we regulate video-sharing platforms.
+You can find out more about how we regulate online services, including VSPs.

 We don’t handle:

 - individual disputes between you and your home phone, broadband or mobile provider - they will be dealt with via an ADR scheme;